ClusterHQ/unofficial-flocker-tools/README.md

 ## notes

- * You need to ensure that machines can be SSH'd into as root
+* you need to ensure that machines can be SSH'd into as root
- * You need a private key to access the machines - you can configure this in the `private_key_path` of cluster.yml
+* you need a private key to access the machines - you can configure this in the `private_key_path` of cluster.yml